CBD Hemp Oil: Are You Deficient in it?

 Since I am not a doctor, I cannot give you any advice regarding dosage.
 So, please, consult a medical professional.
 Also, keep in mind that, while CBD hemp oil is getting more popular, clear dosage guidelines have not been set by the medical community yet.

 As a point of reference, Dr. Robert Rountree, a CBD oil pioneer and expert, recommends 10 milligrams a day for treating anxiety and pain.
 Be aware, though, that your dosage will vary based on what you are treating.
-Ideally, your doctor can help you determine which dosage and form (e.g., CBD tincture) is best for you.
+And how much you are deficient in CBD.
+Ideally, your doctor can help you determine which dosage and the types of CBD (e.g., CBD tincture) is best for you.

-To begin with, I would like to emphasize that it is very important to buy CBD oil from reputable and trusted companies.
+To begin with, I would like to emphasize that it is very important to buy CBD hemp oil or gummies from reputable and trusted companies because many products sold as a CBD supplement contain almost no CBD.
+The FDA tests CBD products and posts the results on their website.

 As I mentioned at the beginning of this blog post, a while ago, I started having trouble falling asleep.
 Going around without a good night’s sleep is hard on anyone, but those with an autoimmune condition called Addison’s (which I am recovering from) suffer from it immensely!
 Talk about anxiety and exhaustion!